webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Any support related to failed payments or credit card authorizations should be directed to [IfthenPay](https://ifthenpay.com/#contactos).

-= Where do I report security bugs found in this plugin? =
+= Where do I report security vulnerabilities found in this plugin? =

-You can report any security bugs found in the source code of the site-reviews plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/multibanco-ifthen-software-gateway-for-woocommerce).
+You can report any security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/multibanco-ifthen-software-gateway-for-woocommerce).
 The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 = Can I contribute with a translation? =

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 8.3.0 - 2023-07-08 =
+* Fix a small bug when showing the order value on our metabox on the order edit screen on multicurrency websites
+* Tested with WordPress 6.3-beta3-56143 and WooCommerce 7.9.0-rc.2

 = 8.2.0 - 2023-04-28 =
 * Fix a bug when changing email language if WPML is active